Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • The documentation is sometimes out of date.

-• Some automated reports and alerts are not clear as to why a Microsoft 365 backup might fail.
+• Automated reports and alerts are insufficient to understand why a Microsoft 365 backup might fail.

 • Data can be slow to recover, particularly for M365 backups.